mhak/xmcloud-nuxtjs/README.md

 ***

 ## About this Solution
-This is a Proof of Concept of utilizing NuxtJS on XM Cloud
+This is a Proof of Concept demonstrating the use of NuxtJS on XM Cloud